Dark, Ashy Elbows and Knees? Try These Home Remedies and Professional Treatments

 Melapeel is a popular peel for addressing hyperpigmentation issues and lightening elbows and knees.
 It is appropriate for darker skin types.

 TCA or trichloroacetic acid peels are very popular for a variety of skin treatments, including lightening excess pigmentation on the knees and elbows.
-Recovery-time after treatment can range from a couple days to a few weeks, depending on the strength of the peel.
+The recovery-time for elbow and knee peels can range from a couple days to a few weeks, depending on the strength of the peel.

 TCA chemical peels are not appropriate for every type of skin, so you’ll want to consult with a skin care professional to see if it’s the right solution for you.